codeforamerica/golden-ticket/docs/Deployment.md

 After the application is deployed and running, you'll be able to get to the parent side of the application at the base URL and to the admin side at `(base URL)/Admin`.

+### Azure Websites

+Not intended to be promotional for Microsoft, but deploying to Azure Websites is super easy.
+For those without deployment chops, this is a good option.

+It's all very self-explanatory (for real).
+After you open the solution in Visual Studio, right-click on the `GoldenTicket` project and choose `Publish` from the contextual menu.
+Click on `Microsoft Azure Websites` and follow the wizard.

 ## System Specs

 In case someone asks what the stack required by the application is, here you go: